Approximation of Functions over Manifolds: A Moving Least-Squares Approach: Introduction

-In this work, we utilize a Moving Least-Squares (MLS) based framework.
+In this work, we take an approximation theoretic approach to analysis, supposing a deterministic rather than probabilistic sampling, and use a Moving Least-Squares (MLS) based framework to perform the approximation.
 The MLS approximation was originally designed for the purpose of smoothing and interpolating scattered data, sampled from some multivariate function \cite{lancaster1981surfaces, levin1998MLSapproximation,mclain1974drawing, nealen2004short}.
 Then, it evolved to deal with surfaces (i.e., $n-1$ dimensional manifolds in $\RR^n$), which can be viewed as a function locally rather than globally \cite{alexa2003mesh.cont, levin2004mesh}.
-This has been generalized lately in \cite{sober2016MMLS} to the Manifold - Moving Least-Squares (M-MLS), which deals with manifolds of an arbitrary dimension $d$ embedded in $\RR^n$.
-This M-MLS framework, which will be described formally in Section \ref{sec:PreliminariesM-MLS}, harvests an implicit construction of the manifold's atlas of charts.
+This has been generalized lately in \cite{Sober2019MMLS} to the Manifold - Moving Least-Squares (Manifold-MLS), which deals with manifolds of an arbitrary dimension $d$ embedded in $\RR^n$.
+This Manifold-MLS framework, which will be described formally in Section \ref{sec:PreliminariesM-MLS}, harvests an implicit construction of the manifold's atlas of charts.
 Explicitly, for each point $p\in\MM$ a local coordinate chart (mapping a neighborhood of $p$ into a Euclidean $d$-dimensional linear space) is constructed.
 Thus, the data is not being projected into a lower dimension Euclidean domain nor is it being compressed.